rmanoh01/CellMorphology/README.md

 - Original immunofluorescent .tiff image(s) that was input into MicrogliaMorphology
 - Thresholded .tiff image(s) that was output by MicrogliaMorphology
+- ZIP_ROI files that was output by MicrogliaMorphology
 - ColorByCluster labels .csv file(s) generated using [MicrogliaMorphologyR](https://github.com/ciernialab/MicrogliaMorphologyR#colorbycluster)
 - For batch processing: new folder to write final ColorBycluster images